devksingh/P4_Advance_Lane_Detection/writeup_template.md

 2. Stored the last frame's lane quardretic function and points
 3. If no lane detected then use the last frame's lane
 4. On every frame I took pixel by pixel difference using MSE (mean squared error) from current frame line with last frame lines
-5. If MSE of the current frame is out by 5*margin(margin is 100) then use the last frame's lane because current lane is far away from where it should be.
-I arrived at 5*margin(500) after hit and trial and printing MSE for all the frame and distored frames had MSE more than 500.
+5. If MSE of the current frame is out by 5 x margin(margin is 100) then use the last frame's lane because current lane is far away from where it should be.
+I arrived at 5 x margin(500) after hit and trial and printing MSE for all the frame and distored frames had MSE more than 500.
 This step consumed most of the time in drawing pipeline

 ![pipeline](https://github.com/devksingh/P4_Advance_Lane_Detection/blob/master/images/filledLaneLineonPerspectiveBlankImage.png)